pk97/competitive-programming/src/spring/notes.md

 - Accept-header is used to tell what format client expects the data.
 If server can serve it then well and good.
 - Accept-language

+## Aspect oriented programming

+- Why it is needed?
+  - To address cross-cutting concerns which are needed everywhere in code.
+Instead of polluting business knowledge it can be
+  - be used in a single place.
+    Aspect = The "toolbox"

+Quick summary tip to remember:

+Aspect = The "toolbox"

+Advice = The "tool"

+Pointcut = The "where to use it"

+Join point = The "moment it happens"

+@Aspect
+@Component
+public class LoggingAspect {

+    @Before("execution(* com.example.service.UserService.*(..))")
+    public void logBefore(JoinPoint joinPoint) {
+        System.out.println("Calling method: " + joinPoint.getSignature().getName());
+    }
+}F